golang/dep/CONTRIBUTING.md

 * We use [Zenhub](https://www.zenhub.com) to manage the queue, in addition to what we do with labels.
   * Pipelines, and [the board](https://github.com/golang/dep#boards) are one thing we try to utilize
+    * **New Issues Pipeline**: When someone creates a new issue, it goes here first.
+Keep an eye out for issues that fall into your area.
+Add labels to them, and if it's something we should do, put it in the `Backlog` pipeline.
+If you aren't sure, throw it in the `Icebox`.
+It helps to sort this pipeline by date.
+    * **Icebox Pipeline**: Issues that we aren't immediately closing but aren't really ready to be prioritized and started on.
+It's not a wontfix bucket, but a "not sure if we should/can fix right now" bucket.
+    * **Backlog Pipeline**: Issues that we know we want to tackle.
+You can drag/drop up and down to prioritize issues.
   * Marking dependencies/blockers is also quite useful where appropriate; please do that.
   * We use epics and milestones in roughly the same way (because OSS projects don't have real sprints).
 Epics should be duplicated as milestones; if there's a main epic issue, it should contain a checklist of the relevant issues to complete it.
 * The `area:` labels correspond to maintainership areas.
 Apply yours to any issues or PRs that fall under your purview.
 It's to be expected that multiple `area:` labels may be applied to a single issue.